chronos-tachyon/roxy/configuration.md

 The authority section must be empty.

-The mandatory `path/to/dir` (of the mandatory target string) specifies the path to a ZooKeeper directory containing files, one per host, in either of two JSON syntaxes:
+The mandatory `path/to/dir` (of the mandatory endpoint string) specifies the path to a ZooKeeper directory containing files, one per host, in either of two JSON syntaxes:
 * [Finagle ServerSet](https://github.com/twitter/finagle)